warrenth/RxBus2/README.md

 -
 Copyright 2018 warrenth, Inc.

-The contents of this repository are licensed under the [MIT license](https://opensource.org/licenses/MIT)
+The contents of this repository are licensed under the [Apache-2.0](https://opensource.org/licenses/Apache-2.0)